isomerpages/ura-mbsc2020/_FAQ/2-ticketing.md

 #### 2. How much are the tickets?

 The prices for ticketed events vary.
-Refer to the individual event pages for more information.
+Refer to the individual <a href="/events/whats-on/marina-bay">event pages</a> for more information.

 #### 3. Where can I buy tickets?

-Tickets can be purchased via the links on the individual event pages.
+Tickets can be purchased via the links on the individual <a href="/events/whats-on/marina-bay">event pages</a>.

 #### 4. Will there be an actual countdown to midnight?